Fishboii/SolarScraper/README.md

 # SolarScraper
 Scrape and process pixels of a solar irradiance map

-# specifically built for scraping "https://www.ema.gov.sg/solarmap.aspx" for research on solar irradiance and intermittency
+Specifically built for scraping "https://www.ema.gov.sg/solarmap.aspx" for research on solar irradiance and intermittency
+Built on repl.it so extra files like poety.lock may be present